KWLZ

 KWLZ (99.3 FM) is an American commercial radio station licensed to Shasta Lake, California, serving the Northern California area.
+The station is owned by Stephens Media Group.

 History

 For over a decade, KNNN aired a CHR music format branded as "Mix 99.3".
 From its inception until the "Mix 99.3" brand was introduced, the station was known as "K-9 FM", and played a pop-based Adult Contemporary format.
 The original "K-9" AC format was the result of a listener voting process following a months-long format testing experiment, where a different format was played every hour of the day.

 In January 2007, 99.3 flipped to country as "99.3 Hank FM."

-On September 20, 2010, KNNN changed their call letters to KQMS-FM and changed their format to news/talk, simulcasting KQMS, as Hank FM and the KNNN calls moved to 87.7.
+On September 20, 2010, KNNN changed its call letters to KQMS-FM and changed its format to news/talk, simulcasting KQMS, as Hank FM and the KNNN calls moved to 87.7.

 On January 15, 2017, 99.3 dropped the KQMS simulcast and began stunting with a loop of "Wild Thing" by Tone Lōc.
-On January 18, KQMS-FM launched a rhythmic contemporary format, branded as "Wild 99.3" under the new calls KWLZ, launching with 10,000 songs in a row.
+On January 18, KQMS-FM launched a Top 40 format, branded as "Wild 99.3" under the new calls KWLZ, launching with 10,000 songs in a row.
 The first song was "Fake Love" by Drake.